hammouda101010/PenguinWare-Docs/CODE_OF_CONDUCT.md

 and orientation.

-We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.
+We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community in PenguinWare.

 ## Our Standards